Group topologies on automorphism groups of homogeneous structures

 Lastly, elimination of hyperimaginaries and weak elimination of imaginaries imply that the type of a tuple over a finite real closed set determines its Lascar strong type over that same set.
-Hence, Kim and Pillay's independence theorem \cite{kim1998stability} (see also Chapter $10$ in \cite{casanovas2011simple}) translates into abstract independence (amalgamation of types) for $(\acl,\ind)$. \end{proof}
+Hence, Kim and Pillay's independence theorem \cite{kim1998stability} (see also Chapter 2.3 and Theorem 2.3.1 in \cite{kim1997simple}) translates into abstract independence (amalgamation of types) for $(\acl,\ind)$. \end{proof}

 It is known that simple one-based $\omega$-categorical structures have elimination of hyperimaginaries.
+This follows from the fact that $\omega$-categorical theories are {\it small} and simple one-based theories admit {\it finite coding}.
+See section 6 and Proposition 6.1.21. in \cite{WagnerSimple} for definitions and details.
 For stable theories the notion of being $k$-ample (for some $k\geq 1$) generalizes the negation of one-basedness.
 See \cite{evans2003ample} for details.
 In the absence of algebraic closure being not $k$-ample translates into $(\acl,\ind^{f})$ being $k$-narrow where $\ind^{f}$ is the forking independence.
 From an argument similar to the one in the two theorems above we can deduce the following result: [0]{ Let $\M$ be a countable $\omega$-saturated stable structure such that $Th(\M)$ has trivial algebraic closure, weak elimination of imaginaries and is not $k$-ample for some $k\geq 1$.
 Then any group topology on $G=\Aut{\M}$ coaraser than $\tau_{st}$ is of the form $\tau_{st}^{X}$ for some $G$-invariant $X\subseteq M$. } \begin{thm} \stablestructurestheoremtext \end{thm}